Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

 ### Disable the chassis slot

 6. Disable the chassis slot.
+Disabling the slot prevents `hms-discovery` from automatically powering on the slot.
 This example disables slot 0, chassis 3, in cabinet 9000.

    ```bash
    ncn-m001# cray hsm state components enabled update --enabled false x9000c3s0